What is Block Height?

 How It Works

-The Genesis Block is block height 0 (or sometimes counted as block 1).
-Every subsequent block increments the height by one.
-Since blocks are created approximately every 10 minutes on average, you can estimate how much time has passed by multiplying the number of new blocks by 10 minutes.
-The difficulty adjustment mechanism automatically recalibrates every 2,016 blocks to maintain this 10-minute average, even as mining power on the network changes.
-This means block height is a consistent, predictable measure of Bitcoin's progress independent of calendar time.
+The Genesis Block is block height 0.
+Every subsequent block adds one.
+Blocks arrive roughly every 10 minutes on average.
+Multiply new blocks by 10 for an elapsed-time estimate.
+The difficulty adjustment mechanism automatically recalibrates every 2,016 blocks to maintain that 10-minute average, even as mining power on the network changes drastically over the long arc of Bitcoin's existence.
+The result is a consistent, predictable measure of progress that runs independent of calendar time.